TheOdinProject/curriculum/extra_stuff/lessons_in_progress/gearing_up.md

 https://www.youtube.com/watch?v=r44RKWyfcFw

 Watch some great TV, movies and documentaries about programming
-> watch silicon valley
-> watch halt and catch fire
-> watch the social network
 > watch indie game

 Read some great books
 > steve jobs, love him or hate him but without him the tech industry would not be the same
-> Masters of doom - about the guys who created doom and quake, if you want to code
+> Masters of doom - about the guys who created doom and quake, if you want to code all night and day this is the story for you
-> inovators - the history of computing and the stories of the masters
+> inovators - the history of computing and the stories of those who created this industry
 > Hackers - the guys responsible for modern computing and video games